SujeevanJ/Hackathon_sales_Intelligence/README.md

 ---

-## 🛠️ Hackathon Demo instructions
+## 🛠️ Sandbox Demo Instructions

-To guarantee a perfect live demo:
+To guarantee a perfect sandbox test run:
-1. Ensure both servers are running.
+1. Ensure both the main API and mock servers are running.
-2. In Postman, hit `POST http://localhost:8001/publish` to inject a fake "$50M Series B Cloud Expansion" article into the Mock Demo Corp website.
+2. In Postman, hit `POST http://localhost:8001/publish` to inject a simulated "$50M Series B Cloud Expansion" article into the Mock Demo Corp website.
 3. Hit `POST http://localhost:8000/api/scraper/run`.
-The backend heuristic queue has been hardcoded to prioritize `company_id=1` (Demo Corp), guaranteeing your mock article bypasses the queue and is immediately sent to the Groq AI.
+The backend heuristic queue will process Demo Corp (`company_id=1`), guaranteeing your mock article is immediately sent to the Groq AI for analysis.
-4. Log in as an Admin and hit `GET /api/triggers/` to show the audience the beautifully mapped JSON output!
+4. Log in as an Admin and hit `GET /api/triggers/` to view the successfully mapped JSON trigger output.